Sunset (1988 film): Historical context

 Although largely fictitious, the story does contain elements of historical fact.
-Sunset depicts Wyatt Earp as a technical advisor to a fictional Tom Mix film of the Gunfight at the OK Corral in which Mix portrays the famous western marshal.
+Sunset depicts Wyatt Earp as a technical advisor to a fictional Tom Mix film of the Gunfight at the O.K.
+Corral, in which Mix portrays the famous western marshal.
 Earp had been living in the Los Angeles area since about 1910.
 He had served as an unpaid technical adviser on some early silent Westerns from 1915 on and knew Western stars William S. Hart and Mix.
 When he died on January 13, 1929, at the age of 80, Earp's funeral featured both Hart and Mix as pallbearers.